jbmiller10/transcribrr/README.md

 Before usage, configure the application with your Hugging Face Access Token (optional, required for speaker detection/diarization) and OpenAI API keys through the 'Settings' menu.

-You can also adjust transcription quality, GPT model selection, max tokens, temperature, and speaker detection settings.
+You can also adjust transcription quality, GPT model selection, max tokens, temperature, speaker detection settings, and your preset GPT prompts.

 ### Speaker Detection/Diarization